-- o which is beyond their physical or psychological capability. - o involves exposure to harmful agents. - o involves harmful exposure to radiation. - o involving the risk of accidents which would not be recognised or avoided. - o involving risks from extreme cold / heat, noise or vibration.
+- o which is beyond their physical or psychological capability. - involves exposure to harmful agents. - o involves harmful exposure to radiation. - involving the risk of accidents which would not be recognised or avoided. - o involving risks from extreme cold / heat, noise or vibration.

-We support the employment of Young Workers within the company and our supply chain if they do not perform hazardous work and there are adequate precautions in place for their protection.
+We support the employment of Young Workers within the company and our supply chain if they do not perform hazardous or heavy work and there are adequate precautions in place for their protection.
 These precautions include: -

 - Operating a robust procedure for age verification as part of the recruitment process to prevent the employment of child workers.
-This must be fully auditable based on documentary evidence. - Undertaking a detailed risk assessment before employing a Young Worker to identify work that they can do safely. - o Providing appropriate training. - Having sufficient management controls to ensure that the Young Worker follows safe systems of work and does not perform any form of hazardous work including working at night or overtime. - We support formal work-based training or apprenticeship programmes that enable Young Workers to learn new skills.
-These programmes must be aimed at developing Young Workers' skills and experience and meet local legal requirements (where applicable) and subject to the above precautionary measures. - Young Workers must be paid at least minimum wage for every hour worked including any training time. - If a Young Worker is found to be performing hazardous work the following act on must be taken: - o Immediately remove the Young Worker from the task where the hazard is present. - o Continue to employ the Young Worker in an alternative role without any reduction in pay or benefits.
+This must be fully auditable based on documentary evidence. - Undertaking a detailed risk assessment before employing a Young Worker to identify work that they can do safely. - Providing appropriate training within approved national laws and regulations. - Having sufficient management controls to ensure that the Young Worker follows safe systems of work and does not perform any form of hazardous work including working at night or overtime. - We support formal work-based training or apprenticeship programmes that enable Young Workers to learn new skills.
+These programmes must be aimed at developing Young Workers' skills and experience and meet local legal requirements (where applicable) and subject to the above precautionary measures. - Young Workers must be paid at least minimum wage for every hour worked including any training time. - If a Young Worker is found to be performing hazardous work in our sites or in our supply chain the following action must be taken: